 Vowels and emotional release

 Making vowel sounds involves shifting the position of the tongue and the shape of the mouth in order to shape the sound.
-But essentially, all vowels are made with an open mouth, and if we don’t open our mouths when you speak, then it’s very difficult to let out any emotion.
+But essentially, all vowels are made with an open mouth, and if we don’t open our mouths when we speak, then it’s very difficult to let out any emotion.

-If we hold our feelings in, not expressing them by making our vowels short, monotone or keeping our mouths closed, then our feelings are either forced to come out elsewhere, through gesture and body language, or are suppressed.
+If we hold our feelings in, not expressing them by making our vowels short, monotonous or keeping our mouths closed, then our feelings are either forced to come out elsewhere, through gesture and body language, or are suppressed.

 To divert emotion through body language rather than expressing it through vowels is quite common with non-native speakers, who have a lot of energy but don’t know how to channel it effectively through their speech, so it comes out through strong gestures.
 When we work with these clients on redirecting their energy into their vowels, their spoken communication is transformed.